lastweek/lastweek.github.io/docs/lego/pcache/sweep.md

 ## Aggressiveness

-An aggresive sweep algorithm will disturb the normal operations a lot.
-In Lego, there three main factors that define the aggressiveness:
+An aggressive sweep algorithm will disturb the normal operations a lot.
+In Lego, there 4 main factors that define the aggressiveness:

+- Time interval between each run
-1. Number of pcache set to look at during each run
+- Number of sets to look at during each run
+	- Skip if it is not full
+	- Skip if it is under eviction
-2. Number of pcache lines to look at for each set
+- Number of lines to look at for each set
+	- Smaller or equal to associativity
-3. Number of pcache lines to adjust for each set
+- Number of lines to adjust for each set
+	- Smaller or equal to lines to look at

 --
 Yizhou Shan